chagitniss/wiki-master-python-bot/README.md

 # WikiMaster
 TelegramBot Game - Test your general knowledge.

-This game I suggest is for those who want to prove their knowledge at any price, even at a heavy price of playing against Wikipedia, the site that knows everything!
+This game is for those who want to prove their knowledge at any price, even at a heavy price of playing against Wikipedia, the site that knows everything!

 ## How to Run This Bot